 Guests are any persons who are not officially assigned to live in a residential house.
 This includes other Smith students, children, relatives of Smith students and Smith alumnae.
 Overnight guests, defined as persons staying beyond 2 a.m., are permitted to stay in the assigned room of the host with consent of all roommates.
 It is required that any house member hosting guests will be in residence while their guests are present.
 In other words, it is not okay to leave a guest in your room when you leave the house.

-A student entertaining guests is responsible for seeing that their guests know the house and college regulations and abide by them, as they will be held responsible for their actions on college property.
+A student entertaining guests is responsible for seeing that their guests know the house and college regulations and abide by them, as they will be held responsible for their guest's actions on college property.
 Guests must wait at the front door until the house member being visited is called down to escort them upstairs.
 The house member is also responsible for escorting their guests out of the house when they leave as well as paying for guest meals.

 No guests shall be allowed to remain in a college house for an unreasonable amount of time, and the college reserves the right to determine the length of time a guest may stay.
 As a general guideline, anything longer than a night or two will be considered unreasonable.

 All guests are expected to respect the rights of house residents and to abide by house and college regulations.
-Guests whose behavior is not cooperative and respectful may be asked by the house to leave or required by the college to leave.
+Guests whose behavior is not cooperative and respectful may be asked to leave or required by the college to leave.
 Violators of the guest policy will be subject to disciplinary action.

 Residents may not lend house keys to guests or other Smith students.